Written by: A O’Neill, Licensed Pest Management Professional

 Cockroaches have many harborages, and German roaches are found mainly in the kitchen.
 They can spread to bathrooms and utility rooms because they need frequent access to moisture for survival.

-I’ve mentioned below a few areas where you should look, but for a more detailed list of their harborage areas check out where do cockroaches hide?
+I’ve mentioned below a few areas where you should look, but for a more detailed list of their harborage areas, check out where cockroaches hide.

 - washer and dryer